ViceAguilera/ViceAguilera/README.md

 # Hi, I'm Vicente Aguilera! 👋

-Hello, I'm passionate and dedicated student at the University of BioBio.
-As I near the completion of my final year, I have gained valuable experience in the fields of web development and machine learning.
+I'm a dedicated software developer graduated from the University of BioBio.
+I have gained valuable experience in the fields of web development, both frontend and backend, and deep learning.

 ## Interests

-- 🔭 I’m currently working on my thesis project on machine learning with ARPN systems.
+- 💻 I'm currently working at Gatblac as a software developer.
-- 🌱 I’m currently learning about machine learning deep learning, an area in which I am very interested.
+- 🪴 I'm also continuously learning more about web development by taking courses and in my free time, I keep learning about Machine Learning and Deep Learning.
-- ❤  I’m very fond of computers and I am willing to learn any area that catches my attention.
+- 💫 I’m very fond of computers and I am willing to learn any area that catches my attention.
 - 📢 I am one of the founders and manager of the official organization of my university.
 Check it out! => [https://github.com/ubiobio](https://github.com/ubiobio)